hhnks/test1/README.md

-# test1
+## Hello there!
-Repo for practising
+This repo was created for practising